-Why do you need a content strategy framework?
+Why you need a content strategy framework

 Use content marketing to build an audience and attract better-fit customers.